anshddoshi27/Tithi/docs/database/DB_PROGRESS.md

   - `payment_method` = {card, cash, apple_pay, paypal, other}

 ### Plain-language description
 We introduced typed status/role/channel/method enums to standardize states across bookings, payments, memberships, resources, and notifications.
-These enforce valid values at the DB layer and enable concise constraints, policies, and flows later (e.g., overlap rules depend on “active” booking statuses).
+These enforce valid values at the DB layer and enable concise constraints, policies, and flows later (e.g., overlap rules depend on "active" booking statuses).

 ### Rationale and where each enum is used
 - `booking_status` — Captures the booking lifecycle.
 Active set `{pending, confirmed, checked_in}` participates in the no-overlap exclusion (later in P0008).
 Terminal states `{completed, canceled, no_show, failed}` exclude records from overlap checks and drive notifications.